 Dr. Gillingham and her team, along with researchers at the University of Pittsburgh, conducted the largest investigator-initiated clinical trial in LC-FAODs and the only double-blind randomized trial in the field, to look at the effectiveness of Triheptanoin.

 They found that heart-lung function improved in treated patients.
 Their published findings won the Garrod award for best 2018 manuscript from the Journal of Inherited Metabolic Disease.
-Study data were licensed in an award-winning deal brokered by OHSU Technology Transfer, the University of Pittsburgh, and Ultragenyx Pharmaceutical, thus combining the assets of academic medical centers and a biomedical company.
+In 2019, study data were licensed in an award-winning deal brokered by OHSU Technology Transfer, the University of Pittsburgh, and Ultragenyx Pharmaceutical, thus combining the assets of academic medical centers and a biomedical company.

-Ultragenyx used the dataset to support a New Drug Application, which recently received FDA approval for review.
-Approval of the drug could mean better disease management and fewer deaths among the 2500+ children and adults nationwide who suffer from these disorders.
+Ultragenyx used the dataset to support a New Drug Application, which received FDA approval in 2020 (read press release here).
+This drug could mean better disease management and fewer deaths among the 2500+ children and adults nationwide who suffer from these disorders.